geneb/ScarletDME/README.md

 This means that a 64 bit version of ScarletDME isn't that far fetched after all.
 Time well tell I suppose.
-I know what needs to be done and how to do it, so at least I've got that going for me. :)
+I know what needs to be done and how to do it, so at least I've got that going for me. :) (Time has told.
+The dev branch is 64-bit.)

 I would also like to finish the "re-branding" of OpenQM to ScarletDME.
 While some things will forever be "OpenQM-isms" like the names of the binaries,